zeya2u9/PTPerf/PT_Measurements/website/W1/readme.txt

 2. Raw_Data_Processing: it contains scripts that will process the raw data obtained from step-1
    - To apply processing scripts over the raw data, strictly follow the above folder and file structure
    	-  run w-website.py file to generate csv files for each PT
-	$python3 w-website.py  //select the proper options on the prompt to proceed
+	$python3 w-website.py  //select the proper options on the prompt to proceed (location, Total_time, TTFB, etc.)

    - To make graphs out of the processed data, put Tranco results in Tranco-1000 folder and blocked results in the blocked-1000 folder
 	- run plotw1.py
-	$python3 plotw1.py  //it will plot the box-plots for all PTs
+	$python3 plotw1.py  //it will plot the box-plots for all PTs (fig-2a)

+	- run plott1.py
+	$python3 plott1.py  //it will plot the CDF of TTFB for all PTs (fig-6)

+	- run plotl1.py
+	$python3 plotl1.py  //it will plot the box plots for three client location (Bangalore, london and Toronto) for meek, snowflake and obfs4 (fig-7)